-- 1. Continued scoping two pilot projects along Collision Concentration Corridors (CCC) identified in the Vision Zero Action Plan titled "Vision Zero Los Angeles County A Plan for Safer Roadways, 2020 to 2025", which was adopted by the Board of Supervisors on August 4, 2020.
+- 1. Continued developing two pilot projects along Collision Concentration Corridors (CCC) identified in the Vision Zero Action Plan titled "Vision Zero Los Angeles County A Plan for Safer Roadways, 2020 to 2025", which was adopted by the Board of Supervisors on August 4, 2020.
 The two pilot projects will be on Normandie Avenue in Westmont and Pacific Boulevard in Walnut Park.
-Scoping will soon begin on a third pilot project along Norwalk Boulevard in West Whittier-Los Nietos.
+Scoping also began on a third pilot project along Norwalk Boulevard in West Whittier-Los Nietos.
 All three pilot projects are located along Top 25 CCCs. - 2.
-Continued to scope a Vision Zero enhancement project along Firestone Boulevard, the top ranking CCC, in the Unincorporated County Community of Florence-Firestone. - 3.
-Began studying the major north-south corridors within the unincorporated County Area of Walnut Park to help inform future traffic safety enhancements. - 4.
-Continued to scope various transportation safety elements along Vision Zero CCCs for inclusion in future Road Maintenance and Rehabilitation Account funded projects. - 5.
-Continued developing funding and implementation plans for traffic safety programs. - 6.
-Continued to implement the County's Slow Streets Network.
-Installations occurred in unincorporated communities of Altadena, East Los Angeles, South Whittier, West Carson, and more.
-The Slow Streets Program was developed in response to the coronavirus pandemic, and to support physical distancing and active recreation in park-poor communities.
-Public Works also continued outreach to inform as many stakeholders as possible, and continued developing additional networks in collaboration with community sponsors willing to educate their neighbors about the program.
-Information on the Slow Streets Program was made available on the Vision Zero website, www.VisionZeroLACounty.com, which was developed to provide communities with information regarding the Vision Zero Action Plan.
-With temporary signs installed at nearly 340 locations, it is estimated that the Slow Streets Program has served about 23,000 Unincorporated County residents.
+Continued studying the major north-south corridors within the unincorporated County community of Walnut Park to help inform future traffic safety enhancements. - 3.
+Continued to scope various transportation safety elements along Vision Zero CCCs for inclusion in future RMRA funded projects. - 4.
+Continued developing funding and implementation plans for traffic safety programs. - 5.
+Continued to implement the Slow Streets Program and install Slow Street networks in collaboration with community sponsors.
+Installation and repair of temporary signs with "Slow Down" messaging occurred in the unincorporated communities of Altadena, Desert View Highlands, East Pasadena, La Crescenta, South San Jose Hills, Willowbrook, and more.
+The Slow Streets Program was developed in response to the Coronavirus pandemic, and to support physical distancing and active recreation in park-poor communities.
+Information on the Slow Streets Program is available on